Nookazon: Economy

 In order to keep prices fair, Nookazon has introduced different forms of currency in order to keep a stable economy.
 One example of this is the introduction of paying with Nook Miles Tickets, highly valued Animal Crossing items.
 Whereas the value of Bells has gradually decreased over time, the price of Nook Miles Tickets has stayed consistent.
 As such, Nookazon's economy has two forms of currency; the highly fluctuating bell economy, and the stable Nook Miles Ticket economy.
 When asked about the fluctuating price of certain popular items in the game, Daniel Luu stated "One thing [Nookazon] has definitely taught me is that people will go crazy over certain items.
 People just love to have their dream islands come true.
-Even though sometimes the Discord link on the website doesn’t work, people are still figuring out a way to go out and contact people in order to make these trades.
-It just really shows that there’s a need for this marketplace to be safe and easy to use.
+Even though sometimes the Discord link on the website doesn't work, people are still figuring out a way to go out and contact people in order to make these trades.
+It just really shows that there's a need for this marketplace to be safe and easy to use.
 Those are the things that we really are focusing on moving forward with the platform."

 Criticism

 Black Lives Matter controversy

-Following the George Floyd protests which began in May 2020, users of Nookazon criticized the website's leaders and moderators for banning Discord members who posted in support of Black Lives Matter.
+Following the George Floyd protests which began in May 2020, users of Nookazon criticized the website's leaders for banning Discord members who posted in support of Black Lives Matter.
 Nookazon leadership later clarified that they support the protests, pledging to donate $500 towards the cause.
 They stated that users could opt-in to a "current events" channel where this discussion could take place.
 This channel was edited to be a non-interactive "global resources" channel with links to protest information.